DMVis/DMVis/documentation/columns/BarColumn.md

 Determines the behaviour of the labels on the bars.<br>
 Setting this to `'none'`, means no label will be drawn.<br>
 Setting this to `'alwaysVisible'`, means that there will always be a label inside the bar.<br>
-Setting this to `'visibleOnHighlight'`, means that when the 'bar-number' label receives the class `'highlighted'`, the numbers will become visible.
+Setting this to `'visibleOnHighlight'`, means that the numbers will become visible when the 'bar-number' label receives the class `'highlighted'`.

 ## Events